 Is a source providing you with high-quality candidates for your organization?
 Record the skills and backgrounds you are likely to find from a particular source and consider whether you want people with those skills and backgrounds at your organization.

 With Rakuna’s candidate lead capture mobile app, you can easily track the qualifications you’re looking for, evaluate candidates, and make reports on the metrics you’re tracking.
-You can use that data to determine whether a source will consistently provide you with high-quality candidates with the help of our Event Management solution.
+You can use the recorded data to determine the consistency in providing high-quality candidates with the help of our Event Management solution.
 Everything will be done efficiently and effectively with Rakuna.